mikyll/Mobile-Systems-M/flashcards.md

 #### How can it be **optimized**?
 For example through **path caching**: any node cache new path that it happens to discover (in any possible ways).
 Some obvious advantages, but also some disadvantages, such as **invalid caches** (being a MANET, after some time, the path doesn't work anymore, e.g. for mobility reasons).
 How can those be invalidated in a MANET?
 Through Route ERRor (**RERR**) control packet.

-When a node cannot reach the following one in the route chain, it sends back to S a RERR control packet, containing the path tha is not available anymore.
+When a node cannot reach the following one in the route chain, it sends back to S a RERR control packet, containing the path that is not available anymore.
 Any node that overhears this, can update its cache as well.

 </details>
 <p align="right">(<a href="#back-to-top">back to top</a>)</p>